 Permits are non-transferrable.
 Assignment or subletting of the permitted premises to a third party is prohibited and is grounds for immediate permit cancellation.

-For the safety and security of our DSB1 family, facility keys are not distributed to community groups.
+For the safety and security of our DSB1 family, facility keys and alarm codes are not distributed to community groups.
 A member of DBS1 staff will be present at the facility to open doors for your group.
 Access to the facility will not be available prior to the start time indicated on your approved permit.
 If you wish to arrive early, please make allowances for this when booking the start time on your permit application.

 Permit holders must have a copy of their approved permit & an applicable insurance certificate at each event, otherwise, entrance to the school facility may be delayed or denied, pending verification by a Board representative.
 If you have not received an approved permit notification via email from a Community Use of Schools representative, then your permit has not been approved and you will be denied access to the facility.

-A Board employee, familiar with emergency and security procedures, must be onsite for all activities taking place inside the building.
+A Board employee (custodian), familiar with emergency and security procedures, must be onsite for all activities taking place inside the building.
 The employee is on duty for the care and protection of school property and is not to be expected to supervise any activity in progress.
 Proper supervision of all activities is the sole responsibility of the permit holder.
 If the permit holder will not be present at the event, a designated supervisor must be indicated on the permit.

 Use of the facility is restricted to the hours and areas applied for and approved on the permit.
 All other parts of the building, except associated corridors and washrooms are off limits.
 It is the responsibility of the permit holder to enforce these terms.
 Usage beyond this will result in additional charges and could hinder consideration for any future events.

 Groups using a gymnasium must wear proper footwear, that will neither mark nor damage gymnasium floors.